nuxt/docs/es/api/configuration-cache.md

 ---
 title: "API: The cache Property"
-description: Nuxt.js use lru-cache to allow cached components for better render performances
+description: Nuxt.js use lru-cache to allow cached components for better render performance.
 ---

 # The cache Property

-> Nuxt.js use [lru-cache](https://github.com/isaacs/node-lru-cache) to allow cached components for better render performances
+> Nuxt.js use [lru-cache](https://github.com/isaacs/node-lru-cache) to allow cached components for better render performance.

 ## Usage